Anurag-M1/Customer-Behavior-Data-Analyst/README.md

-# 📊 Customer Behavior Data Analyst Portfolio Project
+# 📊 Customer Behavior Data Analyst

-A complete end-to-end **Data Analytics portfolio project** that analyzes customer purchasing behavior using **Python, SQL, and Power BI**.
+A complete end-to-end **Data Analytics project** that analyzes customer purchasing behavior using **Python, SQL, and Power BI**.
 This project simulates a real-world business environment and demonstrates how raw data can be transformed into actionable business insights.

 ---